• Skip to primary navigation

 Instructions

-• Layer ingredients: Layer half the deli ham slices evenly over the buns.
+• Layer half the deli ham slices evenly over the buns.
 Next, layer all the cheese slices over the ham and top with remaining ham slices.
 Place the top of the buns over the sandwiches.

-• Bake: Cover the baking dish with aluminum foil and transfer it to the preheated oven.
+• Cover the baking dish with aluminum foil and transfer it to the preheated oven.
 Bake for 10 minutes covered then remove the foil and bake for an additional 10 minutes uncovered.

-• Finish and serve: Cut into individual sliders and serve immediately.
+• Cut into individual sliders and serve.

 Equipment